ngrok/ngrok-operator/README.md

 ## Documentation

-The full documentation for the ngrok Ingress Controller can be found [under the docs directory](./docs/README.md).
-Pull requests for corrections and additions are always welcomed.
+The full documentation for the ngrok Ingress Controller can be found on our [k8s docs](https://ngrok.com/docs/k8s/)

-###  Guides and Tutorials
-- [Deployment Guide](./docs/deployment-guide/README.md): for installing the controller for the first time
-- [User Guide](./docs/user-guide/README.md): for an in depth view of the ngrok ingress configuration options and primitives
-- [Examples](./docs/examples/README.md): for examples of how to configure ingress in different scenarios (e.g. Hello World, Consul, OAuth, etc.)
-- [Developer Guide](./docs/developer-guide/README.md): for those interested in contributing to the project

 ## Known Issues